 There have been a few times in my life when someone I care about has called me or met with me and said, “I just don’t think I can go on living anymore.”
-It’s overwhelming when a friend or loved one is struggling with suicidal thoughts.
+It’s overwhelming when a friend or loved one is struggling with depression and suicidal thoughts.
 Ultimately, they have to make their own choices.
 But you are not powerless.

 Helping a friend who is suicidal starts with having a clear understanding of what you can and can’t do.